-- 3.1.1.1 The runoff from the downspouts should be routed approximately 4 to 5 feet away from the side of the building if possible. - 3.1.1.2 The exposed concrete in the elevator equipment room should be coated with paint. - 3.1.1.3 The uppermost flashing around the fire hydrant pipe on the roof should be re-done. - 3.1.2 All Non-Substantial Structural Issues should be repaired as soon as possible.
+- 3.1.1.1 The runoff from the downspouts and air conditioner units should be routed approximately 4 to 5 feet away from the side of the building (especially where footers are located) if possible. - 3.1.1.2 The uppermost flashing around the fire hydrant pipe on the roof should be re-done. - 3.1.2 All Non-Substantial Structural Issues should be repaired as soon as possible.